-- The financial statements shall disclose: - (a) the accounting policies adopted in measuring inventories, including the cost formula used; - (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the entity; - (c) the carrying amount of inventories carried at fair value less costs to sell; - (d) the amount of inventories recognised as an expense during the period; - (e) the amount of any write-down of inventories recognised as an expense in the period in accordance with paragraph 34;
+- 36 The financial statements shall disclose: - (a) the accounting policies adopted in measuring inventories, including the cost formula used; - (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the entity; - (c) the carrying amount of inventories carried at fair value less costs to sell; - (d) the amount of inventories recognised as an expense during the period;

-- (f) the amount of any reversal of any write-down that is recognised as a reduction in the amount of inventories recognised as expense in the period in accordance with paragraph 34; - (g) the circumstances or events that led to the reversal of a writedown of inventories in accordance with paragraph 34; and - (h) the carrying amount of inventories pledged as security for liabilities. - 5Information about the carrying amounts held in different classifications of inventories and the extent of the changes in these assets is useful to financial statement users.
-Common classifications of inventories are merchandise, production supplies, materials, work in progress and finished goods.
-The inventories of a service provider may be described as work in progress. - 38 [Refer Appendix 1] - An entity adopts a format for profit or loss that results in amounts being disclosed other than the cost of inventories recognised as an expense during the period.
+- (e) the amount of any write-down of inventories recognised as an expense in the period in accordance with paragraph 34; - (f) the amount of any reversal of any write-down that is recognised as a reduction in the amount of inventories recognised as expense in the period in accordance with paragraph 34; - (g) the circumstances or events that led to the reversal of a write-down of inventories in accordance with paragraph 34; and - (h) the carrying amount of inventories pledged as security for liabilities. - Information about the carrying amounts held in different classifications of inventories and the extent of the changes in these assets is useful to financial statement users.
+Common classifications of inventories are merchandise, production supplies, materials, work in progress and finished goods. - 38 [Refer Appendix 1] - An entity adopts a format for profit or loss that results in amounts being disclosed other than the cost of inventories recognised as an expense during the period.
 Under this format, the entity presents an analysis of expenses using a classification based on the nature of expenses.
 In this case, the entity discloses the costs recognised as an expense for raw materials and consumables, labour costs and other costs together with the amount of the net change in inventories for the period.